Kryoneri Observatory: Korgialenio telescope

 The Korgialenio telescope is one of the largest telescopes in Greece, with only the Aristarchos 2.3m Telescope in the Chelmos Observatory and the 1.3m Telescope in the Skinakas Observatory being larger in size.
 It is the main telescope of the Kryoneri Observatory and it was manufactured and installed by Grubb Parsons in 1975.
 It is a Cassegrain reflector with a 123 cm parabolic primary mirror and a 31 cm hyperbolic secondary mirror, both of which were created with Zerodur.
 Its mounting is based on a modified torque-tube equatorial system.
 The telescope was converted to a prime focus telescope by DFM Engineering in 2016 and its Prime Focus Instrument (PFI) was installed, which is able to provide the large field of view, making it suitable for the NELIOTA project.
 On the back of the Prime Focus Instrument there are two fast-frame sCMOS Andor Zyla 5.5 cameras offering the ability to record a target simultaneously in two different wavelength bands.
 The Instrument can also accommodate another option for imaging, hosting a "direct imaging" Apogee Aspen CCD where the light path is directed directly to the prime focus.

+80cm Ritchey–Chrétien telescope

+The Ritchey–Chrétien telescope in the Kryoneri Observatory is fitted with an 80 cm primary mirror and operates at a focal ratio of f/6.5.
+The design is featuring two Nasmyth foci and is mounted on an alt-azimuth mount.
+It is fully robotic and remotely operated, and is equipped with two imaging cameras and a filter wheel.
+The telescope is intended to support both Space Surveillance and Tracking applications and astronomical research programs.
+A separate building was constructed to house the telescope, which features a retractable roof that opens during observations and has been designed to close automatically in the event of adverse weather conditions, in order to protect the equipment.
+Both the telescope and the building were entirely funded by the Next Generation EU economic recovery package of the European Union to its member states after the COVID-19 pandemic.
+The telescope carried out its first test observations on 20 May 2026.